lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab3-node-and-kafka/readme.md

 We can also do something similar on the consuming end: publish a web application that makes the messages visible that have been consumed from the Kafka topic.
 To set the expectations at the right level: the response to an HTTP Request will be a JSON document with all messages received by the consumer.
 A more fancy UI is left as an exercise to the reader ;-)

 ### Node Web Application for Producing Messages
-Earlier in this lab we looked at a very simple Node web application: *hello-world-web*.
+Earlier (in lab 2) we looked at a very simple Node web application: *hello-world-web*.
 Now we combine that web application with the Kafka Producer we worked on just before.
 Look in directory *node-kafka-web-client* and open file *web-producer.js*.

 This Node application starts an HTTP Server to handle GET requests.
 It uses a query parameter called *message* for the content of the message to publish to the Kafka Topic.
 A module referenced as *./produce* is *required* into the *web-producer.js*.
 This is interpreted by the Node runtime as: find a local file *produce.js*, load it and make available as public objects anything in *module.exports*.
 The file *produce.js* is largely the same as before, only this time it does not automatically start generating and publishing messages and it has a function called *produceMessage* that produces one message to the `topic`.
 This function is exported in *module.exports* and as such available in *web-producer.js*.

 Before you can run the application, you need to bring in the dependencies.
-To quickly open a terminal window in the right directory, open the content menu for the *web-producer.js* file and choose option *Open in Integrated Terminal*.
+To quickly open a terminal window in the right directory, open the context menu for the *web-producer.js* file and choose option *Open in Integrated Terminal*.
 A terminal window opens and navigates to the correct directory.
 ![](images/open-integrated-terminal.png)

 In this terminal window, now run: